 photo by Nan Melville

-NWD Projects as part of National Water Dance will host the 2020 Installation as a work in progress – August 23-30, 2020 in South Thomaston, MA.
+NWD Projects as part of National Water Dance hosted Deirdre Towers in a residency to develop the installation August 23-29, 2020 in South Thomaston, MA.

 The original installation was hosted by: